lokesh1937/Mathematics/README.md

 # Mathematics
 This project is a C++ library for performing various mathematical and statistical operations.
-It includes modules for number theory, statistics, and number operations, making it useful for students, educators, and developers working on mathematical applications.
+It includes modules for number theory, statistics, and number operations, making it useful for students, educators working on mathematical applications.

 ### Features
 #### Number theory